1. Who are we?

-Many websites do this whenever a user visits their website in order to track online traffic flows.
+Many websites do this whenever a user visits their website to track online traffic flows.
 Similar technologies are also often used within emails to understand whether the email has been read or if any links have been clicked.
-To inform you fully, HEART will ask your consent for the receipt of cookies.
+To inform you fully, REVOLVE will ask your consent for the receipt of cookies.
 However, you can change your cookie settings at any times in your web-browser (see our Cookies Policy below for more information).

 On HEART websites, cookies record information about your online preferences and allow us to tailor our websites to your interests.

 b.
 HEART cookies and how to reject cookies

 It is important to note that if you change your settings and block certain cookies, you will not be able to take full advantage of some features of REVOLVE services, and we might not be able to provide some features you have previously chosen to receive.

 c.
 Other information collected from web browsers

 Your web browser may also provide HEART with information about your device, such as an IP address and details about the browser that you are using.

 DNT is a feature offered by some browsers which, when enabled, sends a signal to websites to request that your browsing is not tracked, such as by third party ad networks, social networks, and analytic companies.
 Our websites do not currently respond to DNT requests.

 When you download or use an HEART app on your mobile device, information may be accessed from or stored to your device.
 Most often this is used in a similar way to a web browser cookie, such as by enabling the app to ‘remember’ you or provide you with the content you have requested.